-There are several ways to introduce your students to a keyboard.
+Letter/Number keys Punctuation Keys Action Keys There are several ways to introduce your students to a keyboard.
 The easiest way is to discuss the keyboard as a group and to introduce them to proper hand placement.
-This fun lesson gets every student off to the right start.
+This fun lesson gets every child off to the right start.
 They will love their own keyboard that is just right for the size of their hands.

-Show students the paper keyboard next to a real keyboard.
+Show children the paper keyboard next to a real keyboard.
 Allow them to place their fingers on a real keyboard and find the Home Row keys.

-- 1. Print Keyboard for Training Fingers activity, one per student. - 2.
+- 1. Print Keyboard for Training Fingers activity, one per child. - 2.
 Discuss the keyboard and the meaning of the Home Row. - 3.
 Identify the Home Row keys and place fingers on these keys. - 4.
 Explore other features: - Left hand, right hand - Top Row - Bottom Row - Individual finger movements (e.g., pointer fingers touch six different keys)

-Observe students as they place their hands on the paper keyboards.
+Observe children as they place their hands on the paper keyboards.
 Do they locate the Home Row and place their hands correctly?